-(b) If we collect personal information from someone other than the individual, or the individual may not be aware that the organisation has collected the personal information, reasonable steps will be taken to notify the individual, or otherwise ensure that the individual is aware that we collect or have collected the information of the circumstances of the collection.
+If we collect personal information from someone other than the individual, or the individual may not be aware that the organisation has collected the personal information, reasonable steps will be taken to notify the individual, or otherwise ensure that the individual is aware that we collect or have collected the information of the circumstances of the collection.

-- (A) from whom the information was collected; and
+- from whom the information was collected, and

-- (B) the law under which we collected the information; and
+- the law under which we collected the information, and

 Complaints and enquiries